 You can find on the web many posts about the rich history of this land, for example the documents that tell about the invasions of local indians (malones).
 There are several posts about ghosts and horror stories around this site, which are nothing but a product of local folklore.
 This is not our purpose.

 Many people want to know this place and do not realize that it is private property.
 Its present owners kindly allow the entrance by appointment, while they tell us in detail the history of the place and help us to reconstruct it from the ruins.
-The secretary of tourism of Bragado is the nexus of contact with them.
+If you want to contact them this is the link: www.montelen.com or by e-mail: firstname.lastname@example.org

 This is a great unusual spost for photography or shooting.
 The experience is also unique.